mxagar/data_structures_algorithms_udemy/Python_DSAlgo_Guide.md

         if level == length:
             # If there are no nodes ahead of this node in
             # this path, then we can delete this node
-            print("Level is length, we are at the end") if current.children.count(None) == len(current.children):
+            if current.children.count(None) == len(current.children):
-                print("- Node", current.char, ": has no children, delete it") current = None
+                current = None
                 deleted_self = True

             # If there are nodes ahead of current in this path
             # Then we cannot delete current.
 We simply unmark this as leaf
             else:
-                print("- Node", current.char, ": has children, don't delete \
-                it")
                 current.is_end_word = False
                 deleted_self = False

         else:
             index = self.get_index(key[level])
-            print("Traverse to", key[level])
             child_node = current.children[index]
             child_deleted = self.delete_helper(
                 key, child_node, length, level + 1)
             # print( "Returned from", key[level] , "as",  child_deleted)
             if child_deleted:
                 # Setting children pointer to None as child is deleted
-                print("- Delete link from", current.char, "to", key[level]) current.children[index] = None
+                current.children[index] = None
                 # If current is a leaf node then
                 # current is part of another key
                 # So, we cannot delete this node and it's parent path nodes
                 if current.is_end_word:
-                    print("- - Don't delete node", current.char, ": word end")
                     deleted_self = False

                 # If child_node is deleted and current has more children
                 # then current must be part of another key
                 # So, we cannot delete current Node
                 elif current.children.count(None) != len(current.children):
-                    print("- - Don't delete node", current.char, ": has \
-                    children")
                     deleted_self = False

                 # Else we can delete current
                 else:
-                    print("- - Delete node", current.char, ": has no children")
                     current = None
                     deleted_self = True